John Stanley – 20th March 1355

 After spending the night in Shrewsbury, Lord James rode down the Welsh Borders at a leisurely pace.
 John Stanley trailed behind him, as he thought a good squire should.
 Lord James turned and smiled.

 ‘Ride up alongside me, John.
-I have need for conversation.’
+I have a need for conversation.’

 It took a full two days to reach Hellens, one of the Audley homes situated at Much Marcle near Tewksbury, and as they travelled John learned of the perceived threat of uprisings and potential war with the Welsh, despite the Welsh as a nation having been defeated over fifty years earlier.